Well known religious verses sometimes seem disconnected from the real life actions of typical Church members and congregations.

 These days I guess there is much more variety.
 Easy travel means an abundance of those who don’t share our culture or religion.
 We take for granted and precarious economic system that makes not just millionaires but billionaires of a comparatively few while paying lip service to assisting the much larger group of underprivileged whose numbers show few signs of reducing as the years go by.

 I have sometimes wondered at those who can with clear conscience pray for the starving in the safety of a well heeled suburban morning congregation and do virtually nothing to follow through with any form of practical action.
 Wealthy congregation members who place a few small items of food in an offering basket before tucking in to a substantial morning tea are at least doing something but the question about whether or not this really represents love for neighbours still remains.
+In my own home town Papakura I take heart from the regular community meal organized by the mainstream churches for the homeless and poor of the city, but I also happen to know that most of the homeless are not known by name by more than a few of the local Christians.

 Loving one’s neighbour has to go a step further beyond simply having benevolent feelings.
 We need to go that one step further and ask ourselves if our actions are already such that we ourselves will be recognised as neighbours by those we say we love.
 And yes, this is a tall ask.
 Maybe we need total honesty and admit when we have not yet arrived at that point.